What Is Workability of Concrete | Factors Affecting Workability | Test of Workability of Concrete | Errors of Workability of Concrete

 It can be performed on the in-place concrete much faster and accurately.
 Test results are accurate, reliable, and compare favorably with results obtained through the more commonly known and used slump test.

-The Kelly ball test device consists of a cylindrical metal plunger with a hemispherically shaped metal ball of 150-mm diameter and 115-mm height at the bottom and a handle at the top as shown in as per below figure.
+The Kelly ball test device consists of a cylindrical metal plunger with a hemispherically shaped metal ball of 150-mm diameter and 115-mm height at the bottom and a handle at the top as shown in as per figure.

 The total assembly weighs 15 kg.
 A stirrup frame guides the plunger and acts as a reference for measuring the depth of penetration.
 The plunger is graduated for noting the penetration.